How to Shop for Non-Toxic Cookware

 Enamelware has a base of iron, steel or aluminum that’s coated with porcelain enamel, made from powdered glass.
 As a result, enamel pots and pans are highly resilient and can last a lifetime.
 They are also resistant to acidic foods and can be used at high temperatures.
 And the cherry on top?
 They’re simple to clean.

 A great substitute for conventional cast iron cookware is an enameled version.
-Some brands offer cast iron skillets and dutch ovens that are nonstick, non-reactive to heat, and durable, offering a rust-free alternative that’s simple to use.
+Kana offers cast iron skillets and dutch ovens that are stick resistant, non-reactive to heat, and durable, offering a rust-free alternative that’s simple to use.

 Stainless steel will go the distance.
 Often a popular choice for pressure cookers and big pots, they are great for cooking soup, vegetables, lentils and grains.
 Stainless steel is resistant to rust, and can handle a wide range of temperatures making it hugely versatile in the modern kitchen.